gohugoio/hugo/README.md

 [Go]: https://golang.org/
 [Hugo Documentation]: https://gohugo.io/overview/introduction/

-Tying with hugo ented and complied on Ubuntu 18.04
+Tying with hugo ented and complied on Ubuntu 18.04, there is a common requirement of hugo extended to try hugo themes.